Recipe: Natural Glair Paint

-Glair paints were popularized in the 5th century to create illuminated manuscripts, and many of those manuscripts are still vibrant and well-preserved today.
-A simple blend of two ingredients, glair paint works best on paper, and is perfect for art journaling or small paintings.
+Glair paints were popularized in the 5th century to create illuminated manuscripts and have been used for over fourteen centuries in Europe.
+Many of those manuscripts are still vibrant and well-preserved today.
+A simple blend of two ingredients, glair paint is a transparent, watercolor-like paint but with a slight gloss and sheen when dry.
+It works best on paper, and is perfect for small, detailed work, art journaling or small paintings.

 Supplies: